teyalogos/Q-Learning/README.md

 # Q-Learning-1
 First Q-Learning implementation I've ever done.
-I made this implementation easy to read and understand, hopefully you learn something from it.
+I made this implementation easy to read and understand.
+Hopefully you learn something from it.

 # The Game
 The AI is represented as a 1 and the goal is represented as a 2.